 If you’re thinking about getting into running, there are some things you should know.
 Firstly, we recommend joining a local running club.
 It might not be for everyone out there, but they’re a great source of camaraderie and expertise.
 It’s also an easy way to schedule your training in, knowing you’ll have some company.

 If you think you’re not good enough to join a club – stop worrying!
 Running clubs are full of beginners and women returning from injury or pregnancy.
 Most running clubs have a strict ‘no one is left behind’ policy in their runs too.
 Besides, many clubs actually have track sessions at an athletics track so you’re never more than a few hundred meters away from someone!
+There are some websites that list places and clubs you can train with.

 Before getting started, it is advisable to get your basic fitness level up.
 Try and lose a few pounds of excess weight you’ve built up and do some bodyweight squats and lunges for a few weeks in order to strengthen your legs up!
 If you’re more advanced, get squatting under a barbell or do some box jumps.